mohit2708/Laravel/Interview-Question.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.What is PHP artisan List out some artisan commands?
+### Ques.
+What is PHP artisan List out some artisan commands?
 Artisan is the command-line tool for Laravel to help the developer build the application.<br> Here are the list of some artisan commands:-<br>
 * php artisan list
 * php artisan help